amirgoren/amirgoren.github.io/_pages/about.md

 ---

-Short summary
+Bio
 ======
-I am algorithm engineer, MSc in electrical engineering, specialized in DSP and computer vision.
+Algorithm engineer, MSc in electrical engineering.
-My intersets areas are mainly deep learning, rnn, generative models, computer-vision and multi-modality.
+Interset areas are but not limited to deep learning, rnn, generative models, computer-vision and multi-modality.